CGCooke/CGCooke.github.io/posts/2021-03-22-Training-Object-Detection-Models-On-Synthetic-Data.md

     return model
 ```

-This will make the model ready to be trained and evaluated on our custom dataset.
+This will prepare the model to be trained and evaluated on our custom dataset.

 ## Training and evaluation functions

 In references/detection/, we have several helper functions to simplify training and evaluating detection models.
 Here, we will use references/detection/engine.py, references/detection/utils.py and references/detection/transforms.py.

-Let's copy those files (and their dependencies) here, so they are available in the notebook.
+Let's copy those files (and their dependencies) here so they are available in the notebook.

 ```python